-A range of basic materials is available in the Art Academy's shops.
+A range of basic materials is available in the Art Academy's shop.
 The shop at Bankside is located on the ground floor and open during office hours.
-The shop at Mermaid Court is located in the reception/office area.
-The Mermaid Court shop opening Times are displayed in reception and available on Moodle.

 There are a number of other suppliers we recommend, all within reasonable travelling distance from the Academy (where they have physical shops).
 Many also offer student discount: